Comark Estates - Buying property

 Purchasing a property in Cyprus is relatively simple and the team at Comark Estates are here to make sure that the process is as straightforward and stress-free as possible for you.
 Comark Estates have the knowledge and experience to put you in touch with the right people at the right stages, ensuring that when you buy a property in Cyprus with us, you can rest assured that we will be with you every step of the way.

-We have put together a bite-sized buying guide to summarise some of the main processes, as well as benefits, of purchasing a property in Cyprus:
+We have also put together a bite-sized buying guide to summarise some of the main processes, as well as benefits, of purchasing a property in Cyprus:

 Permission to buy property in Cyprus: